A Scalable Generative Graph Model with Community Structure: Introduction

 A widely used model for modeling large-scale graphs is the Stochastic Kronecker Graph (SKG) model, also known as R-MAT \cite{ChZhFa04,LeChKlFa10}.
 The generation process is easily parallelized and can scale to very large graphs.
-Notably, SKG has been selected as the generator for the Graph 500 Supercomputer Benchmark \cite{Graph500} and has been used in a variety of other studies \cite{DoUrGiG10,MiBlWo10,MoKiNeVi10,MiWr12,GlOw12,FRD-arXiv-1210.5288,MiStBl12}.
-Unfortunately, SKG has some drawbacks. \begin{inparaenum}[(1)] \item SKG can be extremely expensive to fit to real data (using KronFit), and even then the fit is imperfect \cite{LeChKlFa10}. \item It can generate only lognormal tails (after suitable addition of random noise) \cite{JACM-SKG,SePiKo11}, limiting the degree distributions that it can capture. \item Most importantly, SKG rarely closes wedges so the clustering coefficients are much smaller than what is produced in real data \cite{SaCaWiZa10,KoPiPlSe13}. \end{inparaenum}
+Notably, SKG has been selected as the generator for the Graph 500 Supercomputer Benchmark \cite{Graph500} and has been used in a variety of other studies \cite{DoUrGiG10,MiBlWo10,MoKiNeVi10,MiWr12,GlOw12,FRD-arXiv-1210.5288,MiStBl12,Ke11}.
+Unfortunately, SKG has some drawbacks. \begin{inparaenum}[(1)] \item SKG can be extremely expensive to fit to real data (using KronFit, the SKG parameter fitting algorithm proposed by the SKG inventors), and even then the fit is imperfect \cite{LeChKlFa10}. \item It can generate only lognormal tails (after suitable addition of random noise) \cite{JACM-SKG,SePiKo11}, limiting the degree distributions that it can capture. \item Most importantly, SKG rarely closes wedges so the clustering coefficients are much smaller than what is produced in real data \cite{SaCaWiZa10,KoPiPlSe13}. \end{inparaenum}

 Another model of relevance is the Chung-Lu (CL) model \cite{ChLu02, ChLu02b, AiChLu01}.
 It is very similar to the edge-configuration model of Newman et al.~\cite{NeWaSt02}.
 Let $d_i$ denote the \emph{desired degree} for node $i$.
-In the CL model, the probability of an edge is proportional to the degrees of its endpoints, i.e., the probability of edge $(i,j)$ is $\propto d_i d_j$.
+In the Chung-Lu model, the probability of an edge is proportional to the product of the degrees of its endpoints, i.e., the probability of edge $(i,j)$ is $\propto d_i d_j$.
 Edges can be generated independently by picking endpoints proportional to their desired degrees.
-If all degrees are the same, CL reduces to the well-known Erd\H{o}s--R\'enyi model \cite{ErRe60}.
-The CL model is often used as a null model; for example, it is the basis of the modularity metric \cite{Ne06}.
-Graphs generated by the CL model and the SKG model are, in fact, very similar \cite{PiSeKo12}.
-The advantage of the CL model is that it can be better tuned to real-world degree distributions.
+If all degrees are the same, Chung-Lu reduces to the well-known Erd\H{o}s--R\'enyi model \cite{ErRe60}.
+The Chung-Lu model is often used as a null model; for example, it is the basis of the modularity metric \cite{Ne06}.
+Graphs generated by the Chung-Lu model and the SKG model are, in fact, very similar \cite{PiSeKo12}.
+The advantage of the Chung-Lu model is that it can be better tuned to real-world degree distributions.
 The disadvantage of the model is that, like SKG, it rarely closes wedges.
-CL is a special case of BTER that skips Phase 1 (see \Sec{bter}), and the CL construction is a very important part of BTER.
+Chung-Lu occurs as a special case of BTER when Phase 1 is skipped (see \Sec{bter}).
+The Chung-Lu construction is a very important part of BTER and will be explained in more detail in the next section.